 GAMBIT's contributions to scientific and technical (S&T) Intelligence were unsurpassed.
-The mature system produced examples
+The mature system produced examples of imagery better than ground-resolved distance (GRD).
 Furthermore, it exhibited excellent mensuration capabilities, allowing the S&T photointerpreter to perform accurate measurements on foreign weapons systems, command and control and control systems and research and development hardware.
 As noted earlier, this saved the US Government significant defense funds in weapon development, as well as allowing accurate intelligence judgments of Soviet (and other countries') offensive and defensive capabilities.